 Related: How to Conduct a Phone Interview

-Candidates whose phone screening indicates a strong fit will advance to the interview round, which is the most in-depth part of the selection process.
+Candidates whose phone screening indicates a strong fit will advance to the interview stage, the most in-depth part of the selection process.
 Interviews consist of one or more conversations, usually in person, with hiring decision-makers.
 They cover every aspect of a candidate’s qualifications, including their specific job experience and accomplishments in prior roles.
-While interviews have their flaws (like selection bias), they’re generally the best tool recruiters have for assessing candidates and seeing how they compare against one another.
+Although interviews aren’t foolproof, they are the best tool recruiters have for assessing and comparing candidates.

 Related: How to Conduct a Group Interview

 A personality assessment aims to identify a candidate’s characteristics beyond their technical skills, like their communication style and work preferences.
-While personality assessments don’t have “right” or “wrong” answers, they can be helpful for zeroing in on strong candidates for positions where certain personalities are more likely to succeed, like sales and customer service roles.
+While personality assessments don’t have “right” or “wrong” answers, they can help zero in on strong candidates for positions where certain personalities are more likely to succeed, like sales, customer service, and management positions.

 Related: Should You Use Personality Tests For Hiring?

-In a mock assignment or job audition, a candidate completes a task that’s comparable to the work they’d be doing in the actual job.
+In a mock assignment or job audition, a candidate completes a task comparable to the work they’d be doing in the actual job.
 One of the biggest pitfalls of hiring is that we can’t actually see how a candidate performs until they’re on the job; mock assignments are the closest a hiring manager can come to seeing an applicant’s skills firsthand before committing to hiring them.
+Use caution with this method – top candidates may be unwilling to put forth excessive time and effort without compensation.

 Related: How Job Auditions Can Help You Hire The Perfect Candidate

-Reference checks should happen in the final stages of the hiring process, prior to making an offer (you’d be surprised how many companies wait to check references until an offer has been made!).
+Reference checks should happen in the final stages of the hiring process before making an offer (you’d be surprised how many companies wait to check references until an offer has been made!).
 While references aren’t always the easiest or the most reliable tool to help with candidate selection, they can be invaluable in uncovering glaring red flags, like if a candidate fabricated their job history.

 Related: Ace Your Reference Checks With These Sample Questions